rkuma183/wilsonmar.github.io/_posts/2017-06-30-groovy-intro.md

 This is a hands-on introduction to the Groovy programming langauge.
 Effort was taken to sequence topics for faster learning.

+Groovy development began in 2003 by James Strachan and Bob McWhirter.
-Groovy 1.0 was released in January 2, 2007
+Groovy 1.0 was released in January 2, 2007.

 ## Social